RedHatInsights/patchman-ui/.github/pull_request_template.md

 # How to test the PR

-Please inlcude steps to test your PR.
+Please include steps to test your PR.

 # Before the change